-It’s only natural, after experiencing one relationship with a narcissist, to yearn to avoid another.
+It’s only natural, after experiencing a relationship with a narcissist to want to thoughtfully reclaim your mind and life — and to avoid another.

 So what best guarantees a relationship will not again turn into a dance of codependency and narcissism?

-What best protects you from another encounter with a narcissist partner has to do with developing and healing your core self, and that means cultivating conscious practices of living and connecting authentically to your life.
+What best protects you, however, to detach from a current relationship and avoid another encounter has to do with developing and healing your core self, and that means cultivating conscious practices of living and connecting authentically to your life.
 In effect healing yourself from old socialized codependency norms for women that (intentionally) make it easier for men and boys to prey upon women and girls is, first and foremost, an inside job.

 It’s about making a commitment to authentic ways of relating to yourself (and thus the other) that, neutralize or cut off the very things that, unwittingly, made you a source of narcissist supply in the past.